open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 are reserved for applications.
 Using upper-case will prevent conflicts with internal application variables.

-Environment variable names used by the utilities in the XCU specification consist solely of upper-case letters, digits and the "_" (underscore) from the characters defined in Portable Character Set.
+Environment variable names used by the utilities in the Shell and Utilities (XCU) specification consist solely of upper-case letters, digits and the "_" (underscore) from the characters defined in Portable Character Set.
 Other characters may be permitted by an implementation; applications must tolerate the presence of such names.
 Upper- and lower-case letters retain their unique identities and are not folded together.
 The name space of environment variable names containing lower-case letters is reserved for applications.
 Applications can define any environment variables with names from this name space without modifying the behaviour of the standard utilities.

 Source: [The Open Group, The Single UNIX® Specification, Version 2, Environment Variables](https://pubs.opengroup.org/onlinepubs/7908799/xbd/envvar.html)